Tipping points & feedback loops

 Variables, Notation & Terms

-- W: Block Width = Depth = W metre = 1 metre
+• W = Block Width = W metre = 1 metre

-- T or Tilt: The pushing finger on the top-left edge of the block at E pushes to the right, so the block tilts, rotating clockwise around the edge on the table at A. The angle of tilt away from vertical of the block = Tilt = T degrees.
-Initially, the tilt is zero and after the block has fallen, the tilt is 90 degrees.
+• T or Tilt degrees: The pushing finger on the top-left edge of the block at E pushes to the right, so the block tilts, rotating clockwise around the edge on the table at A. The angle of tilt away from vertical of the block = Tilt = T degrees.
+Initially, the tilt is zero, and after the block has fallen, the tilt is 90 degrees.

-- The “landing side” is the side of the block on which it finally lands, length H (Line AD).
+• Line AD = The “landing side” of the block on which it finally lands.

-- The “top of the block” is the uppermost side of the block when it is standing tall, length W (Line ED).
+• Line ED = The “top of the block”, the uppermost side of the block when it is standing upright.

-- The “axis of rotation” is the edge of the block which stays on the table and about which the block rotates (Edge at A).
+• Block edge A = The “axis of rotation”, the edge of the block that remains on the table and about which the block rotates.

-- C: The “centre of mass” of the block is at point C.
+• Point C = The “centre of mass” of the block.

-- F: The force of the block’s weight acting on the centre of mass
+• F = The force of the block’s weight acting at the centre of mass C

 Mathematical notation: